Horizon 2020 pillar: Diversity of approaches

 Pilot Action 2: Nuclear Dating

-The objective of “Nuclear Dating” is to overcome a barrier for successful interdisciplinarity measures by means of dedicated workshops and meetings of highly motivated young investigators, mainly Doctorate students.
-“Nuclear Dating” will twin scientists from nuclear and non-nuclear disciplines with the purpose to mutually share their scientific approaches with a counterpart person (“scientific dating”).
-Successful sharing will support the mutual understanding of their different scientific approaches, stimulate critical thinking and contribute to lead to possibly better fulfil interdisciplinarity.
+The objective is to overcome barriers for interdisciplinarity cooperation.
+“Nuclear Dating” will twin scientists from nuclear and non-nuclear disciplines with the purpose to mutually share their scientific approaches (“scientific dating”).
+This will support the mutual understanding of their different scientific approaches, stimulate critical thinking and contribute to lead to possibly better fulfil interdisciplinarity.

 Managers and facilitators

-Social Lab Manager: Elisabeth Frankus, deputy head of Techno-Science and Societal Transformation research group, Institute for Advanced Studies, Vienna, Austria
+Social Lab Manager: Elisabeth Frankus, Senior Researcher at Techno-Science and Societal Transformation research group, Institute for Advanced Studies, Vienna, Austria

 Social Lab Researcher: Helmut Hönigmayer, researcher at Techno-Science and Societal Transformation research group, Institute for Advanced Studies, Vienna, Austria

-Social Lab Facilitator: Robert Braun, deputy head of Techno-Science and Societal Transformation research group, Institute for Advanced Studies, Vienna, Austria
+Social Lab Facilitator: Robert Braun, Senior Researcher at Techno-Science and Societal Transformation research group, Institute for Advanced Studies, Vienna, Austria